The Sonobeat master tape library and the Otari half-inch 4-track tape deck used to transfer the tapes to a digital music workstation

 Sonobeat Historical Archives' first digital reissue (2014)

 On Sonobeat co-founder Bill Josey Sr.'s death in September 1976, Sonobeat ceases doing business, and the Sonobeat master tape library – about 200 quarter-inch and half-inch boxed reels – are stored away, first in the back of Bill's old station wagon and then variously in attics, garages, and closets.
-For the past 30 years, they've been stored in a climate-controlled environment in sealed containers that were opened only to make digital transfers.
+Since the mid-1980s, they're stored in a climate-controlled environment in sealed containers that are opened only to make digital transfers.

 During the years since Sonobeat shutters in 1976, copies of Sonobeat singles and albums, including ultra-rare vinyl test pressings and "white jacket" limited editions, regularly change hands at record collector conventions around the country and over the internet on sites like eBay.
 Sonobeat gems, such as the Mariani, David Flack Quorum, and Cold Sun albums; vinyl singles by the Sweetarts, Lavender Hill Express, Conqueroo, Thingies, and Plymouth Rock; and Sonobeat's song demo albums by Herman Nelson and Bill Wilson, have brought extraordinary prices among collectors.
 Even today, in 2016, Sonobeat's stereo singles are avidly sought out by Texas music aficianados around the world (for example, earlier in 2016, bidding on eBay for Sonobeat's Johnny Winter single reaches $625 and the Conqueroo's, $600).

-The earliest Sonobeat tapes, now 49 years old, are recorded on fragile Scotch 201 acetate tape stock.
-In 1968, Sonobeat began recording on Scotch and Ampex Mylar-based tapes, which have a long shelf-life.
-Surprisingly, given how haphazard conditions in which the tapes are stored until the late-'80s, most masters survive with little damage, although a few recordings on the Scotch 201 stock have deteriorated beyond salvage.
+The earliest Sonobeat tapes, now 50 years old, are recorded on fragile 3M (Scotch) 201 acetate tape stock.
+In 1968, Sonobeat starts recording on Scotch and Ampex Mylar-based tapes, which have a long shelf-life.
+Surprisingly, given how haphazard conditions in which the tapes are stored until the mid-'80s, most masters survive with little damage, although a few recordings on the 3M (Scotch) 201 stock have deteriorated beyond salvage.
 In the early 2000s, Bill Josey Sr.'s son Jack begins the tedious and delicate tasks of inspecting, repairing, and restoring the tapes.
 In 2004, the Josey family forms a collective, Sonobeat Historical Archives – operated by Jack and brother/Sonobeat co-founder Bill Josey Jr. – to create SonobeatRecords.com (mirrored at Sonobeat.com) for the dual purposes of celebrating the singers, songwriters, and musicians, most from Texas, who Sonobeat recorded from the mid-'60s through the mid-'70s, and memorializing Sonobeat's history and contributions to the Central Texas music scene.
 A Who's Who provides an alphabetical listing all acts and individuals who are known to have recorded with Sonobeat and our Songbook catalogues all the songs known to exist in the Sonobeat archives.

 Over the years we've reconnected with dozens of the artists who recorded with Sonobeat.
 We've rekindled old friendships and recounted the stories of songwriters, singers, and musicians who built Austin's amazing music heritage and created the Live Music Capital of the World.
 We owe a deep debt of gratitude and give heartfelt thanks to all who have contributed to Sonobeat.com for their memories and music.